Water wise gardening

 Let the lawn look after itself:

-In times of drought mow your lawn with the mover blades set high, or do not mow it at all.
+In times of drought mow your lawn with the mower blades set high, or do not mow it at all.
 The more grass left on the lawn, the longer it will take to turn yellow.
 The grass will quickly go green again after the first rains.

 (Photo credit: Durbanville Landscaping / Garden services)